intel/ad-rss-lib/doc/BUILDING.md

  ad_rss$> colcon test
 ```

-The python bindings are disable by default.
+The python bindings are disabled by default.
 To integrate them into the build you can make use of the prepared
 colcon meta file:
 ```bash
  ad_rss$> colcon build --metas colcon_python.meta